 Symbolically, roses are a symbol of love and, more strongly still, of the offerings made by a love which was pure.
 In beauty, shape and scent, the rose is outstanding and hence has become the most commonly used floral symbol in the West.
 Roses symbolize the chalice of life, the soul, the heart and love.

 The garden is surrounded by roses that bloom spring to first frost and Yoshino Cherry trees that bloom in the spring.
 Contact the Little Rock Parks and Recreation Department for rental information.

 Peabody Park, An Adventure in Play

 Peabody Park, the most recent addition to Riverfront Park, is an adventure playground like no other.
 Click here to read an essay about Peabody Park written by Dr. Dean Kumpuris.
 Located west of the Junction Bridge and north of the Medical Mile in Riverfront Park, Peabody Park is a unique play environment, designed with help from children, it encourages imagination, exploration and discovery.
 Some of its many wondrous features include several outdoor and underground tunnels, large native stones for climbing, a spray pad, large slide, and the Ozark Pavilion.

 This wonderful area behind The Little Rock Marriott at the west end of Riverfront Park is a great place to hold an event or just eat lunch.
-Enjoy the soothing sounds of the fountain while playing checkers at one of the checkerboard tables.
-This area also offers a scenic view of the Arkansas River and the North Shore River Walk.
+Enjoy the soothing sounds of the splash pad while enjoying a spectacular view of the Arkansas River or the incredible near by sculptures.
 Time spent in Riverfront Park West is especially enjoyable when the Crepe Myrtles are in bloom, July-September.

 Amenities include water, electricity, limited permanent picnic tables, plenty of parking and a great view.
 Plenty of electricity for bands and you can even set up a tent.
-Any type of event can happen here from cocktail parties to barbeques.
+Any type of event can happen here from cocktail parties to barbecues.
 Riverfront Park West has been host to Riverfest, the Martin Luther King Jr. National Youth Assembly and many more.
 Contact the Little Rock Parks and Recreation Department for rental information.